sonyakim-dev/today-is-holiday/README.md

 # Today is a Holiday

-Display today’s holidays from 110 countries and the country's information using JS, React, Material UI
+Display today’s holidays from 110 countries and the country's information using JS, React, and Material UI.

 # How to start
 ```